JamieM-Hub/JM-Idle-Game/README.md

 # UX

-*Elements* is a very primitive clicker game with no automation, prestige system or player abilities.
+*Elements* is a primitive clicker game with no automation, prestige system or player abilities.
 In the design process, it was significant that the game mechanics to keep players engaged are minimal.
 For this reason, major developmental focus was placed on the game's aesthetic and general immersion.

-The aesthetic was designed to be bold and colourful in every corner, and to get more bold and colourful as the player interacts with the game and approaches the win condition.
+The aesthetic was designed to be bold and colourful in every corner, with unlockable themes rewarding continued gameplay.

 ## User Stories
+Clicker games are very popular on the mobile market, and the following are examples of typical mobile game consumers:

-- As a player looking for , I want to
+- As a busy User looking for a quick distraction
+    - I want something I can easily jump into
+    - I want something that will keep me entertained for a short period of time
+    - I want something simple that doesn't require complex thought
-- As a player
+- As a User looking for a game with progression and reward
+    - I want clearly defined objectives
+    - I want to be rewarded for clearing goals with something I can use
+    - I want to feel a sense of improvement as I continue playing
-- As a player
+- As a User who is a fan of clicker-style games
+    - I want an aesthetically pleasing experience
+    - I want a robust product of high quality
+    - I want to experience something that stands out within a very saturated market

+Although *Elements* is fully responsive for all breakpoints, the game was designed to be played on a smartphone or tablet.
 # Features
+### Player Name
+- Users enter their name before playing.
+- The User's name is displayed on screen alongside their score and number of clicks.
+### Levelling Up
+- Each Element has a level that can be increased by clicking the Element enough times.
+- Reaching certain levels unlocks bonuses.
-- Upgrades
+### Upgrades
-    - each Element can be upgraded three times, adding multipliers
+- Each Element can be upgraded up to three times, adding a count multiplier each time.
+- Upgrade multipliers are displayed within the clicker buttons.
-- Theme change
+### Theme Change
-    - 10 selectable styling schemes unique to each of the 8 elements, plus the starter theme and a bonus theme
+- 10 styling schemes unique to each of the 8 Elements (plus the default theme and a bonus theme) are selectable.
+- Themes are unlocked as rewards for completing an Element.
-- Achievements
+### Achievements
+- Unlockable achievements that appear on screen when unlocked
-    - appears in real time when unlocked with a unique unlock message in the Achievements menu
+- Each includes a unique unlock message viewable in the Achievements menu.

 ## If I Had Time
-Given unlimited time, the following features would be in the final product:
+Given unlimited time, the following features would be included in the final product:
 - Unique sound effects and background music for each theme
 - A progress bar alongside or instead of numerical counters
-- the option of automation
+- An unlockable automation upgrade
-- refactor header menus for landscape view
+- The option to retain unlocked Themes when starting a New Game
-- more animations
+- Additional animations and interactivity to make the game pop
+- JSON serialization to prevent page reload resetting the game

 # Technologies Used
 ## Libraries